-It is essential to chose the correct quality and viscosity oil to ensure satisfactory engine life and performance.
+It is essential to choose engine oil with the correct quality and viscosity oil to ensure satisfactory engine life and performance.
 NISSAN recommends the use of a low friction oil (energy conserving oil) in order to improve fuel economy and conserve energy.
 Oils which do not have the specified quality label should not be used as they could cause engine damage.